-Go Up is often a call made between doubles partners indicating that one partner would like the other to move to the forecourt resulting in a front-and-back position.
+Go Up is often a call made between doubles partners indicating that one partner would like the other to move to the forecourt.
+In most cases, it will result in a front-and-back position.

-Even though the shuttle must be below the waist at time of service, the height of the elbow (when standing upright) is more visible than the waist and remarkably close to the codified rules and regulations of badminton.
+The shuttle must be served from below the waist.
+But, the height of the elbow (when standing upright) is more visible than the waist and remarkably close to the codified rules and regulations of badminton.

-Competitive international badminton matches extends this distance to the closest wall to 7.5 feet from the baseline and 7.2 feet from the sideline.
+Competitive international badminton matches extend the distance of the closest wall to 7.5 feet from the baseline and 7.2 feet from the sideline.

-White tape refers to a strip of tape with a cord passing through it which is attached to the posts to suspend the badminton net.
+White tape refers to a strip of tape with a cord passing through it.
+The tape is attached to the posts for the purpose of suspending the badminton net.

-When the shuttle hits the frame of the racket legally instead of the strings and it is called a wood shot.
+When the shuttle hits the frame of the racket legally (instead of the strings) it is called a wood shot.

 Yonex is a badminton racket manufacturer which achieves precise control and function by creating ultra-lightweight strong and stable racquets.

-We admit it was difficult to find a letter 'z badminton term'.
+OK... so we admit that it wasn't easy to find a letter 'z badminton term'.
 But, the Inter Zonal Badminton Championships occur between some regions for competitive tournaments.

 We listen to your comments and appreciate your support.
-Please like and share this page on Facebook if you found the terminologies in badminton useful.
-Did we miss any badminton terms or definitions?
+Please like and share this page on Facebook if you found the badminton terminology guide useful.
+Did we miss any terms or glossary definitions?